RSV in Philippines: Why It’s a Growing Concern for Infants and the Elderly

 In this article, we will explore RSV in the Philippines.
 We will discuss its causes and seasonal rise.
 We will also identify high-risk groups like infants and seniors.
 You will learn the warning symptoms and simple prevention tips for Filipino families.

-What Is RSV and How Does It Spread?
+What Is RSV and How Does It Spread in Philippines?

 RSV is a virus that infects the nose, throat, and lungs, causing respiratory symptoms.
 It is especially common in children under 2 years old, but anyone can get it.

-People spread RSV through respiratory droplets when coughing or sneezing, or by touching items contaminated with the virus and then touching the face.
+People spread RSV through respiratory droplets when coughing or sneezing.
+They can also spread it by touching items contaminated with the virus and then touching the face.

 Symptoms usually manifest 4–6 days after exposure and include:

 For most healthy adults and older children, RSV causes mild cold-like illness.
-But in more vulnerable groups — like infants and senior citizens — the virus can lead to more serious respiratory illness and complications.
+But in more vulnerable groups, like infants and older citizens, the virus can lead to more serious respiratory complications.

 This pattern mirrors other respiratory viruses like influenza and even COVID-19.
 The shift to more indoor activities during rainy periods and closer contact within families can make transmission easier.